DeadAlready/easy-rbac/README.md

 ## v4

-v4 is a backwards compatible rewrite for TypeScript
+v4 is a backwards compatible rewrite for TypeScript.
+It adds support for regex operations.

 - Adds typescript types
 - removes debug dependency
+- adds regex support
+- bubbles up .when execution errors

 ## NB!
 Important changes with v3